Turkey Sweet Potato Stew (Video)

 Historical Notes for this Recipe:

-This recipe was first posted in 2011.
-It was updated with better photos in 2017, and the recipe was last updated with more information in 2023.
+This recipe for Slow Cooker Turkey Stew was first posted in 2011.
+It was updated with better photos in 2017, and the recipe was last updated with more information in 2025.

 This is a wonderful dish!
 The flavors are delightful and my husband and I add a little more of the yummy chili sauce before eating to individual spice preference.
 My only wish is that it took longer to cook so I could prep it in the morning before work and it would be ready when we came home.